 Physical Real Estate Footprint

-Other topics required in addition to those noted below?
+History

 Per the 2002 MOU Benton County & Valley Landfills MOU Relating to Land Use Issues (2002):

 1974 CUP approved landfill activities on 184 acres north of Coffin Butte Road.

 1983 rezoning added 10 acres for landfill activities north of Coffin Butte Road, for a total of 194 acres.

+Since 1983, the total acreage of the permitted landfill site has remained largely unchanged.

-Franchisee (VLI) agrees that the approximately 56-acre parcel south of Coffin Butte Road, while zoned LS, would not be used for disposal.
+Franchisee (VLI) agrees that the approximately 56-acre parcel south of Coffin Butte Road, while zoned LS, would not be used for disposal of solid waste unless approved by a conditional use permit and Department of Enviromental Quailty permit for solid waste landfill use.

 Total acreage owned by landfill franchisee unstated.